Federal Reserve says consumer distress is at a 12-year high and credit cards are the canary in the coal mine

 -

-Keep going until you are completely debt-free.
+Keep going until you are debt-free

 This article provides information only and should not be construed as advice.
 It is provided without warranty of any kind.